andreacfromtheapp/random-word-api/README.md

   The first is to leave the certificate management to the proxy (Nginx); and the second, purely demo related, is to not ask users to trust a self-signed cert.

-I'm sure there's plenty more to learn about RESTful APIs and 1) I'll update and/or refactor this project if/when necessary; 2) I'm going to develop other APIs and build them _more complex and better_.
-This should come with improvements for me too.
+I'm sure I have plenty more to learn about RESTful APIs and 1) I'll update and/or refactor this project if/when necessary; 2) I'm going to develop other APIs and build them _more complex and better_.
+This should come with improvements too.

 ## Available endpoints